SDR Metrics That Actually Matter (and the Ones That Don't)

 Peer Benchmarking

-The SDR ops leader’s job is to make the bottom quartile look like the median, and the median look like the top quartile.
+The manager’s job is to make the bottom quartile look like the median, and the median look like the top quartile.
 That happens through coaching informed by data, not through pressure informed by leaderboards.

 Benchmarks by Industry

 SDR metrics vary significantly by industry.
 Comparing a cybersecurity SDR’s numbers to a marketing SaaS SDR’s numbers is meaningless.
-Here are realistic benchmarks by vertical.
+We compiled these benchmarks from data across GTMStack accounts and our survey responses.

 SaaS / Software